Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-I.md

 ---

+See the <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-I.solutions.md#solution-to-challenge-10">solution to challenge #10</a>

 ---
 > **Challenge #11**
 >
 >Read a file in FASTA format and copy to a new file the records' AC.
 >
 ---

+See the <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-I.solutions.md#solution-to-challenge-11">solution to challenge #11</a>

 ---